FLIRT: Feedback Loop In-context Red Teaming: Experiments

-As a baseline, we compare our proposed attack strategies in FLIRT to Stochastic Few Shot (SFS) red teaming attack~\cite{perez2022red}.
+We compare attack strategies in FLIRT to Stochastic Few Shot (SFS) red teaming~\citep{perez2022red}.
 For SFS, we first generate 1K prompts using the same instruction prompts that we use in our experiments to validate FLIRT.
-We then sample from the generated prompts with probability $\propto e^{(NudeNet(x)+Q16(x))/T}$ where $NudeNet(x)$ and $Q16(x)$ are the probability of the generated image corresponding to the prompt $x$ being unsafe according to NudeNet and Q16 classifiers and $T$ is a temperature hyper-parameter.
+We then sample from the generated prompts with probability $\propto e^{(0.5(NudeNet(x)+Q16(x)))/T}$ where $NudeNet(x)$ and $Q16(x)$ are the probability of the generated image corresponding to the prompt $x$ being unsafe according to NudeNet and Q16 classifiers and $T$ is a temperature hyper-parameter.
 We include the sampled prompts as few shot exemplar prompts to generate 1K new adversarial prompts.
-We set $T=\frac{1}{10}$ and perform the sampling without replacement as suggested in~\cite{perez2022red}.
-We report the average results for SFS over using the same three sets of instruction seed prompts that we use to evaluate attack strategies in FLIRT.
-In terms of efficiency, SFS is more costly than attacks incorporated in FLIRT as SFS needs to generate $n_{zs}+n_{fs}$ prompts where $n_{zs}$ is the number of prompts generated during the zero-shot prompting stage (set to 1k) and $n_{fs}$ is the number of prompts generated during the few shot prompting stage (set to 1k).
-In contrast, FLIRT only needs to generate $n_{fs}$ prompts (set to 1k). \\\\\textbf{Attack Effectiveness} We report the attack effectiveness and diversity results from applying the different attack strategies studied in this work in Table~\ref{tab:results1}.
-We observe that compared to SFS, FLIRT-based attacks are significantly more effective in triggering vanilla and safe stable diffusion models toward generating unsafe images.
-Although SFS generates a diverse set of prompts, we observe its weakness in generating effective attacks.
-This is in part due to the fact that SFS relies on prompts generated by the red LM without any initial demonstrations provided by humans.
-Thus, SFS relies on less effective prompts to begin with.
-Table~\ref{tab:results1} also demonstrates that the scoring-based adversarial in-context attack strategy is the most effective in terms of attack effectiveness compared to other attack strategies.
-For this set of results, we use a scoring attack that only optimizes for attack effectiveness ($O_{AE}(X^t)$).
-This entails that the red LM receives the probability scores coming from Q16 and NudeNet classifiers for a given image corresponding to a generated prompt and updates the exemplar prompts according to the probability scores it receives as a feedback for attack effectiveness.

-Although the scoring strategy gives us the best results in terms of attack effectiveness, we observe that it generates less diverse set of generated prompts in some cases.
-On the other hand, SFS, LIFO, and Scoring-LIFO strategies produce better results in terms of generating diverse set of prompts.
-The lack of diverse generations in scoring strategy is in part due to the fact that in scoring attack, the red LM learns an effective prompt that is strong in terms of triggering the text-to-image model in unsafe generation; thus, it keeps repeating the same/similar prompts that are effective which affects diverse output generation.
-To alleviate this problem, and encourage diverse generations in scoring attack strategy, we attempt to control the diversity of prompts through the addition of diversity as an additional objective ($O_{Div}(X^t)$) in the next set of experiments.
+We set $T=\frac{1}{10}$ and perform the sampling without replacement as in~\cite{perez2022red}.
+We report the average results for SFS over using the same three sets of instruction seed prompts that we use to evaluate attack strategies in FLIRT. \\\textbf{Attack Effectiveness}